History and Background of Layered Architecture

 Entity and Table Mapping

-Entity is a persistence object corresponding to a database table in JPA.
+An entity is a persistence object that corresponds to a database table in JPA.
 It is declared with the @Entity annotation, table names are specified with @Table, and primary key generation strategies are defined with @Id and @GeneratedValue.
-Entity class names should be nouns representing tables.
-Field names use camelCase following Java naming conventions, which can be mapped to snake_case column names using @Column’s name attribute.
-Entities should be designed as immutable as possible, minimizing setter usage and creating objects through constructors or static factory methods.
+Entity class names should be nouns that represent tables.
+Field names use camelCase following Java naming conventions, which can be mapped to snake_case column names through @Column’s name attribute.
+Entities should be designed to be as immutable as possible, minimizing setter usage and creating objects through constructors or static factory methods.

 @Entity